rossyndicate/WR696_R_Intro/README.md

-# WR696_R_Intro
+# Introduction to Data Analysis in R

+Welcome!

-Course content and website for CSU Fall 2023 WR 696: Intro to Data Analysis in R
+This is the development repository for the Introduction to Data Analysis in R course content for WR 696 at Colorado State University.

+The course website can be found here: